erdnaxe/galene-stream/README.md

 Real-time video conversion requires resources.
 If many users are going to use this gateway simultaneously, you should scale your machine resources accordingly.

+Installation works on Ubuntu 20.10 and Debian Bullseye or any later version.

 For Windows users, we recommend to use
 [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).